 REmd Editor: Change the paragraph below of this subclause as follows (#CID 4269):

-If PHY-CCA.indication (busy) primitive has not been detected before the ProbeTimer reaches MinChannelTime, then set NAV to 0 and scan the next channel.
+If PHY-CCA.indication (busy) primitive has not been detected before the ActiveScanningTimer reaches MinChannelTime, then set NAV to 0 and scan the next channel.
 Otherwise, if it receives a PV1 Probe Response frame, the STA may transmit an Association Request frame, or may transmit a Probe Request frame or listen to a full Beacon frame for obtaining the more information.
-If it receives a Probe Response frame, the STA may transmit an Association Request frame.
+If it receives a Probe Response frame, the STA may transmit an Association Request frame.(#4269)

 9.4.2.199 TWT element